SOP & Documentation Fundamentals

 How Glitter AI Helps with User Guides

 Glitter AI takes the grunt work out of creating user guides.
-Record yourself doing a task once, and Glitter automatically turns that recording into a step-by-step guide with screenshots, descriptions, and clear instructions.
-No more spending hours on manual documentation, and your guides stay accurate because they're built from actual workflows.
+Acting as a screen recorder that writes the guide for you, it captures the task once and turns that recording into a step-by-step guide, complete with screenshots, descriptions, and clear instructions you can tidy up before publishing.
+No more burning hours on manual documentation, and because the guides come straight from real workflows, they stay accurate.

-Teams can use Glitter to put together user guides for onboarding, training, customer support, or internal processes without needing a dedicated technical writer.
-You can export guides as PDFs, web pages, or interactive walkthroughs, whatever format works best for your users.
+That same engine also works as a manual creator and a training manual generator.
+Teams can put together end-user documentation for onboarding, training, customer support, or internal processes without hiring a dedicated technical writer.
+Export guides as PDFs, HTML web pages, or interactive walkthroughs, whichever format suits your users best.

 Frequently Asked Questions